kat0h/nyancat.vim/README.md

 # Nyancat.vim

-This plugin works on your vim to run nyancat.
+This plugin works on your vim to run nyancat.🐈

 # Usage